dtransposed/Lagrange/_posts/2019-01-25-Best-of-GANs-2018 (Part 2 out of 2).md

 ---
 The cover image by courtesy of [Juli Odomo](https://www.odomojuli.com).

-As a follow up to my previous post, where I discussed three major contributions to GANs (Generative Adversarial Networks) domain, I am happy to present another three interesting research papers from 2018.
+As a follow-up to my previous post, where I discussed three major contributions to GANs (Generative Adversarial Networks) domain, I am happy to present another three interesting research papers from 2018.
 Once again, the order is purely random and the choice very subjective.

 1. __Large Scale GAN Training for High Fidelity Natural Image Synthesis__ - DeepMind's BigGAN uses the power of hundreds of cores of a Google TPU v3 Pod to create high-resolution images on a large scale.
 2. __The relativistic discriminator: a key element missing from standard GAN__ - the author proposes to improve the fundamentals of GANs by introducing an improved discriminator.
-3. __ESRGAN: Enhanced Super-Resolution Generative Adversarial Networks__ - the [Super-Resolution GAN (SR-GAN)](https://arxiv.org/pdf/1609.04802.pdf) from 2017 was one the best networks which map low-resolution images to their high-resolution equivalents.
+3. __ESRGAN: Enhanced Super-Resolution Generative Adversarial Networks__ - the [Super-Resolution GAN (SRGAN)](https://arxiv.org/pdf/1609.04802.pdf) from 2017 was one the best networks which map low-resolution images to their high-resolution equivalents.
 This work improves SRGAN through several interesting tricks.
 Some may say that this is just incremental improvement, but the implemented ideas are really clever!

 ## [Large Scale GAN Training for High Fidelity Natural Image Synthesis](https://arxiv.org/pdf/1809.11096.pdf)

 ### Details
 The paper has been submitted on 28.09.2018.
-You can easily [run BigGAN](https://colab.research.google.com/github/tensorflow/hub/blob/master/examples/colab/biggan_generation_with_tf_hub.ipynb) using Google Coolab!.
+You can easily [run BigGAN](https://colab.research.google.com/github/tensorflow/hub/blob/master/examples/colab/biggan_generation_with_tf_hub.ipynb) using Google Collab.

 ### Main idea: